-Crypto Meets Wall Street: MEXC Unveils 'RealStocks' with 0-Fee U.S. Equity Trading and Real Dividends
+Crypto meets Wall Street: MEXC unveils 'RealStocks' with 0-fee U.S. equity trading and real dividends

 For a long time, investors looking to enter the U.S. stock market were limited to two less-than-ideal options.
 The first was trading through traditional brokerages, which requires enduring tedious currency exchange and deposit processes.
 The second was trading synthetic assets or tokenized products on crypto platforms, which often comes with drawbacks like poor liquidity and a lack of dividend payouts.
 The launch of 'RealStocks' breaks this deadlock, seamlessly bridging the gap between both worlds.

 Building on a highly successful Beta phase validated by over 20,000 early users, the official launch ensures a seamless, battle-tested trading experience.
-Through MEXC's licensed broker partner, eligible users can purchase shares in real U.S. listed companies, with genuine market exposure and liquidity consistent with traditional U.S. equity markets.
+Through MEXC’s licensed broker partner, Atomic Vaults, eligible users can purchase shares in real U.S.-listed companies, eligible users can purchase shares in real U.S. listed companies, with genuine market exposure and liquidity consistent with traditional U.S. equity markets.
 Where applicable, users are entitled to dividends or distributions on their holdings.
 The entire trading flow is integrated into MEXC’s existing interface.
 Users transact in USDT, making the experience of buying U.S. stocks similar to buying crypto in practice.
 Trading hours follow Nasdaq market sessions, and zero platform trading fees apply during the launch period, keeping costs to a minimum.
-The product has been validated by over 20,000 users during Beta phase.
+The product has been validated by over 20,000 users during the Beta phase.

+Atomic Vaults is a U.S. FINRA-licensed broker-dealer and global brokerage infrastructure provider backed by Founders Fund and ARK Invest.
+Processing over $15 billion in monthly trading volume, it enables access to U.S. equities, ETFs, options, and select Asian markets, with support for 24×5 trading, fractional investing, stablecoin funding, and institutional-grade clearing and custody.

 MEXC is simultaneously launching three limited-time incentive campaigns.